VvSeanGTvV/Project-Restoration/README.md

 ![Logo](assets/sprites-override/ui/logo.png)

 # [JAVA EDITION]
-Similar to the first v5 reborn mod but is made in java!
 Much more advance scripting, and more classic buildings.
 This mod will change name later!
-Because, I wanted to merge older version like v4 and v6 early previews here!
+Because, I wanted to merge older version like v6 early previews here!
+Disclaimer: Some blocks/units might not have their final stats from older builds.

 ## --- Mod Includes ---